Usually, when you know someone recently (or sometimes not so recently) lost a loved one, the polite thing to do is to offer condolences.

 As a death trope, all spoilers will remain unmarked.

-- Death Note: Light Yagami tries to justify his heinous actions by saying that in such a Crapsack World, idealists like his father Soichiro Yagami will continue to be made fools.
+- Death Note: After being outed as Kira in the finale of the series, Light Yagami tries to justify his heinous actions by saying that in such a Crapsack World, idealists like his father Soichiro Yagami will continue to be made fools.
 This pisses off his erstwhile comrade Matsuda, an ardent pupil of Soichiro and until this moment Light's biggest fan, driving him to shoot him five times and nearly kill him.

 - Fullmetal Alchemist: When he encounters Envy on the Promised Day, Mustang asks the former if they know who killed Hughes.
 After avoiding the question for a bit, Envy proudly announces that they're the culprit.
 Envy explains while laughing the entire time they transformed into Hughes' wife and shot him, mocking how Hughes was powerless to do anything and finding the situation hilarious.
 This turns out to be a huge mistake, as Mustang proceeds to blow Envy up enough times to reduce them to their true form before Hawkeye and Ed talk some sense into him.

 - The Life and Times of Scrooge McDuck: While holding Scrooge hostage, Soapy Slick read various letters as a means to mock Scrooge, including one informing Scrooge that his mother passed away.
 Unfortunately for Soapy, mocking the death of Scrooge's mother ends up infuriating Scrooge enough to break free and tear Soapy's boat down with his bare hands

 - Maus: In a comic that Art wrote, a relative is shown telling Art he should have cried while his mother was still alive.